I've had some issues with disrespect in my 40 years on this planet. I've learned along the way.

-Grab a handful of disrespects that people present to you every day and work on internal responses, frequently.
-You can write them down and develop solutions.
+Grab a handful of disrespects that people present to you every day and every chance you get, work on internal responses.
+You can write them down and brainstorm large development solutions.
 You can ponder on them while sitting in traffic instead of jamming to your favorite tunes.
 To pull off worthy solutions to move on from these disrespectful comments and actions and still be friendly to these demons you have to have the following skills:

 - A sense of humor